Edgar Ansel Mowrer: Life and career

-W. Fox, writing in the New York Times (October 31, 1948), called the book “incomparably the best study of American foreign policy for this period that has yet been written.”
+W. Fox, writing in The New York Times (October 31, 1948), called the book "incomparably the best study of American foreign policy for this period that has yet been written."
 Pursuing his ideas on international organization further in Challenge and Decision:

-A Program for the Times of Crisis Ahead (McGraw, 1950), Mowrer urged the United States to take the lead in forming a “peace coalition” and the ultimate federation of non-Communist countries, with the aim of weakening the “expansionist bloc.”
-M. S. Watson noted in the Saturday Review of Literature (December 9, 1950) that Mowrer’s program resembled that of the United World Federalists.

-In his A Good Time to be Alive (Duell, 1959), a collection of articles he wrote for the Saturday Review, Zionist Quarterly, Western World, and the New Leader, Mowrer surveyed the impact of world affairs upon the United States.

-He suggested that Soviet successes were compelling Western peoples to “pull themselves together in a real effort to survive as free men,” and concluded that America’s pioneer spirit was “still warm beneath the ashes of self-indulgence.”
-Mowrer’s most recent book, An End to Make-Believe (Duell, 1961), analyzes the history of the cold war and its meaning to Americans.

-In it he contrasts what he calls the “fanatical ambition of international Communism with the unshakeable complacency of most Americans,” and maintains that in “the sinister game of international poker forced on us by Moscow and Peiping” the West still “holds the aces” but needs “bolder, better players.”
+A Program for the Times of Crisis Ahead (McGraw, 1950), Mowrer urged the United States to take the lead in forming a "peace coalition" and the ultimate federation of non-Communist countries, to weaken the "expansionist bloc."
+M. S. Watson noted in the Saturday Review of Literature (December 9, 1950) that Mowrer's program resembled that of the United World Federalists.
+In A Good Time to be Alive (Duell, 1959), a collection of articles he wrote for the Saturday Review, Zionist Quarterly, Western World, and the New Leader, Mowrer surveyed the impact of world affairs upon the United States.
+He suggested that Soviet successes were compelling Western peoples to "pull themselves together in a real effort to survive as free men", and concluded that America's pioneer spirit was "still warm beneath the ashes of self-indulgence."
+Mowrer's most recent book, An End to Make-Believe (Duell, 1961), analyzes the history of the Cold War and its meaning to Americans.
+In it, he contrasts what he calls the "fanatical ambition of international Communism with the unshakeable complacency of most Americans", and maintains that in "the sinister game of international poker forced on us by Moscow and Peiping" the West still "holds the aces" but needs "bolder, better players."

 Returning to the United States, Mowrer served as the Deputy Director, first of the Office of Facts and Figures, then, after the OFF's consolidation, of the Office of War Information, from 1942 until 1943.
-Upon his departure, he started his column "Edgar Mowrer on World Affairs," which he later supplemented with a column entitled "What's Your Question on World Affairs?"
+Upon his departure, he started his column "Edgar Mowrer on World Affairs", which he later supplemented with a column entitled "What's Your Question on World Affairs?"
 After the Second World War, Mowrer wrote a number of books and helped organize the Americans for Democratic Action.
 In 1956, he took over as editor of Western World magazine, a position he held for four years.
 In 1969, he moved to Wonalancet, New Hampshire and wrote a column for The Union Leader until 1976.

+Mowrer was a member of the Citizens Committee for a Free Cuba, set up in 1963.